chapel-lang/chapel-blog/content/posts/10myths-part7/index.md

 #### Myth #8: To be successful, scalable parallel programming languages should be small/minimal.

-A {{<sidenote "right" "fairly common notion">}}(or so it seemed to me in 2012, at least){{</sidenote>}} in parallel programming language design is that developing a small language with a minimal set of features is ideal.
+A {{<sidenote "right" "fairly common notion">}}(or so it seemed to me in 2012, at least... let's return to this [below]({{<relref "#reflections-on-the-original-article">}})){{</sidenote>}} in parallel programming language design is that developing a small language with a minimal set of features is ideal.
 While I would agree that language developers should avoid the temptation to put every feature that they think of into the language, for fear of creating a kitchen sink design, I also believe that the value placed on minimal language design can often be overrated.

 #### A Case Study in Minimalism: Co-Array Fortran

 One rationale for minimalism in language design is to simplify the implementation.
-And this is a worthy goal since {{<sidenote "right" "many proposed languages" -2>}}You may be wondering, like I am while re-reading this tonight, what languages I was thinking of here.
+And this is a worthy goal since {{<sidenote "right" "many proposed languages" -2>}}You may be wondering, as I am while re-reading this tonight, what languages I was referring to here.
 I imagine that High-Performance Fortran (HPF)—[discussed earlier in this series]({{< relref 10myths-part2 >}})—was at the top of my mind.
 That said, it may be that Fortress—one of our sibling languages in the